karol22/cv-chess-solver/README.md

     - The system will:
         1. Process the video's frames taken from the camera to identify the board to get the data of each square.

-        2. Identify each square's value using the model obtained by the classifier.
+        2. Identify each square's class by using the model obtained by the CNN.

         3. Once, all the board and their squares are identified, the game will be represented in the [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation0).

         4. Having the board represented at this form, using the [Master Chess](https://github.com/karol22/cv-chess-solver/blob/main/Notebooks/Master%20Chess.ipynb) script, it was used to fed an AI analyzer using the [stockfish engine](https://pypi.org/project/stockfish/) from the [chess python](https://python-chess.readthedocs.io/en/latest/) module that will predict the best play for a user.
-This process was run in a [Google Colab](https://colab.research.google.com/) environment using the power from [CUDA architecture](https://developer.nvidia.com/how-to-cuda-python%20).
+The CNN training process was run in a [Google Colab](https://colab.research.google.com/) environment using the power from [CUDA architecture](https://developer.nvidia.com/how-to-cuda-python%20).
 A result of this process is an instructure to the user to make the computer's move.

             ![chessboard play](https://backscattering.de/web-boardimage/board.png?fen=r1bqkb1r/pppp1Qpp/2n2n2/4p3/2B1P3/8/PPPP1PPP/RNB1K1NR&lastmove=h5f7&check=e8)